TristanCavelier/promy/README.md

     Promise.fulfill(value): Promise< value >
     fulfilled(value): Promise< value >

-Creates a new promise and fulfill it with `value`.
-If `value` is a promise, its resolved value will be the new promise fulfillment value.
+Produces a new resolved promise with `value` as fulfillment value.
+If `value` is a fulfilled promy promise, it just returns `value`. `Promise.fulfill` is also a fulfilled promise.

 ### Promise.notify()